FelixOnline/v2/content/articles/2017-5-15-my-friend-a-fresher-got-pregnant.md

  - /features/6967/my-friend-a-fresher-got-pregnant
 imported: true
 comments:
+ - value: >
- - This is more like a self absorbed diary entry than a discussion about reproductive rights There is one small paragraph on this poor girls experience with abortion and the rest is the author saying she was naive It may be a three week long drama for you but this girl will carry it with her a hell of a lot longer You have no right to make someone elses misfortune into an article about yourself
+     This is more like a self absorbed diary entry than a discussion about reproductive rights.
+There is one small paragraph on this poor girls experience with abortion and the rest is the author saying she was naive.
+It may be a 'three week long drama' for you, but this girl will carry it with her a hell of a lot longer.
+You have no right to make someone else's misfortune into an article about yourself.

 # Article Taxonomies
 categories: